apache/sling-org-apache-sling-feature-cpconverter/README.md

                             The output directory where the artifacts will be deployed.
   -b, --bundles-start-order=<bundlesStartOrder>
-                            The order to start detected bundles.
+                            The default start order in which to start detected bundles.
   -D, --define=<String=String>
                             Define a system property -e, --exports-to-region=<exportsToRegion>